zeromq/czmq/README.md

 This is the class interface:

-    //  Create a new ring container (a ring is a doubly-linked list) CZMQ_EXPORT zring_t *
+    //  Create a new ring container (a ring is a doubly-linked ring) CZMQ_EXPORT zring_t *
         zring_new (void);